-In the meantime I helped to run youth groups, mentor teenagers, volunteered with homeless people, worked in primary schools, and professionally as a behavioural therapist for children autism and intellectual disabilities.
+In the meantime, I helped to run youth groups, mentor teenagers, volunteered with homeless people, worked in primary schools, and worked professionally as a behavioural therapist for children and adults with autism and intellectual disabilities.
 While volunteering to work on a soup van with homeless people in Melbourne, I found my beliefs about mental illness challenged.
-I saw a lot of people on street drugs, and prescription drugs, I also got to see how many people we call “the lest fortunate” live their lives.
-Listening to these people it occurred to me one day that they weren’t homeless because they were stupid or poor, but because they couldn’t make good decisions.
-Which lead me to an intriguing thought: is mental illness really a chemical imbalance, or just a lack of decision making skills?
+I saw a lot of people on street drugs and prescription drugs.
+I also got to see how many people we call “the less fortunate” live their lives.
+Listening to these people, it occurred to me one day that they weren’t homeless because they were stupid or poor, but because they couldn’t make good decisions, which lead me to an intriguing thought: is mental illness really a chemical imbalance or just a lack of decision making skills?

 Over the years, my own life was far from free of bad decisions.
-I often found myself thinking, “why did I make such a bad decision?
-How can know know what the best decision to make is?”
+I often found myself thinking, “Why did I make such a bad decision?
+How can know what the best decision to make is?”
 These ordeals led me to having to do much self-work over the years in order to become the person I am and to be able to help people to the degree that I can.
-I believe that my own experiences in successful personal healing has made me well situated to offer guidance to others.
-Even if it is just to reassure them that we, including myself, are all capable of making bad decisions in our lives.
-Thanks to this experience I genuinely understand how difficult self-improvement can be and how beneficial it can be to have the right kind of support when undertaking such a journey.
+I believe that my own experiences in successful personal healing, as well as my academic and professional background, have made me well situated to offer guidance to others.
+Thanks to this experience, I genuinely understand how difficult self-improvement can be and how beneficial it can be to have the right kind of support when undertaking such a journey.

 I do not believe in determinism.
 I believe all human beings have free will and have the ability to be in control of their own lives.
 While we are all shaped by our past experiences, some of which were not in our control, we do not have to become perpetual victims of the injustices done to us.
 I encourage my clients towards an attitude of personal responsibility, self-awareness, and compassionate self-acceptance.
 I place a strong emphasis on developing healthy self-esteem as an essential part of overcoming past traumas and growing into the person you were meant to be.